QTM 106Luciferianism and the Christian Response

 "The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray."
 (Revelation 12:9, NIV [E])

-- The Reality: Luciferianism is metaphysically parasitic.
-It requires God’s good creation and moral categories to exist in order to invert them.
-As Augustine noted (privatio boni), evil is the privation of good—it has no independent ontological substance.
+- So: Luciferianism depends on God's good creation and moral order in order to flip them.
+As Augustine put it (privatio boni), evil is the absence or corruption of good—it has no independent existence.

 "For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay..."
 (Romans 8:20–21, NIV [E])

-The central conflict between the two systems is the method of elevation.
-Luciferianism argues that the way up is through self-assertion ("I will").
-The Christian Source Code argues that the way up is through self-emptying (Kenosis).
+The big difference between the two views is how you get "up."
+Luciferianism says the way up is self-assertion ("I will").
+The Bible says the way up is self-emptying (Kenosis—giving yourself for others).

-- The Luciferian Loop [I]: As seen in Isaiah 14, the Luciferian protocol is defined by upward grasping: "I will ascend...
+- Luciferian path [I]: As in Isaiah 14, it is defined by upward grasping: "I will ascend...
 I will be like the Most High."
-It is an attempt to seize divinity by force.
+Divinity is seized by force.

 "In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant...
 Therefore God exalted him to the highest place..."
 (Philippians 2:5–9, NIV [E])